gabrielasf/mood_wood/README.md

 ### Future features

+* make it kids friendly
+* use buttons with feelings instead of a form to create a new log
+* be able to retrieve the submitted data using, for example, the felling category
+* it would be amazing to get this info back in a graph form :)

 #### Credit
 _This is a student project that was created at [CodeOp](http://CodeOp.tech), a full stack development bootcamp in Barcelona._